Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Ignore the first field, and enter your real-world value into the second field.

 When you look at the ratio beside Measure on the canvas, you’ll see a new ratio - 1:your-new-calculated-value.
-The .5 inch tag on the plan now reads 24 inches.
+The .5 inch measurement label on the plan in the example now reads 24 inches, the cabinet measurement.

 The ratio is now 1:48 inches, and your measurement now reads 24 inches.

-If you’re importing a plan and want to align it to a particular scale, you’ll also need to know one real-life measurement on your plan.
+If you’re importing a plan and want to align it to a particular scale, you will also need to know one real-life measurement on your plan.

 The Short Version

-4. Open the Precision menu and tap the scale ratio beside Measure.
+3. Open the Precision menu and tap the scale ratio beside Measure.
 Enter your known scale and units into the Drawing Scale fields.
-Also define your units for the drawing in the Units section below.
+Also define your units and display preferences for the drawing in the sections below.